 - External painting or changing the external paint colour of your building

-Currently three of the borough's conservation areas have Article 4 Directions - Fairfields, South View and Brookvale West, all of which are Victorian or Edwardian urban areas of Basingstoke.
+Some of our conservation areas have Article 4 Directions; including Fairfields, South View and Brookvale West and Basingstoke Town Centre all of which are Victorian or Edwardian urban areas of Basingstoke.

 - Demolition in a conservation area